Maya Israel recognized as a CS Hero

 Maya Israel Ph.D., associate professor of Educational Technology and Computer Science Education, has been recognized as a 2023 CS Hero by CSEdWeek.

 Israel was named a CS Hero for her outstanding contributions to computer science education.
 Her research focuses on providing accessible computer science education for all kinds of learners, especially students with disabilities.
+This honor comes on the heels of earning the 2023 AccessComputing Capacity Building Award in November.

 Using accessible strategies, Israel’s research creates meaningful engagement with science, technology, engineering and mathematics (STEM) computer science education, and Universal Design for Learning (UDL).
 She is currently the director of the newly formed CSEveryone Center for Computer Science Education as well as the Creative Technology Research Lab.